What To Stock Up On In May

 Mexican Food

 Oh, my gosh, it’s the Cinco de Mayo celebration early this month!
 Watch for sales on taco shells, salsa, taco sauce, corn husks, tortillas, and your favorite Mexican seasoning.
-It’s a great month to stock up for the year so you can enjoy Taco Tuesday every week at home!
+It’s a great month to stock up for the year so that you can enjoy Taco Tuesday every week at home!
 You may see coupons in the mail or online to save 20-30%.
-I literally could eat Mexican food every night.
+I

 Picnic Supplies

-I absolutely LOVE the month of May because it’s party time.
-So that means I can stock up on party supplies that go on sale for the summer activities almost every week this month.
+I love the month of May because it’s party time.
+That means I can stock up on party supplies that go on sale for summer activities almost every week this month.

-This is the time to buy red, white, and blue plates, cups, plasticware, tablecloths, and holiday decorations.
-Life is awesome when we have a festively decorated table, and at a discount, too!
+This is when to buy red, white, and blue plates, cups, plasticware, tablecloths, and holiday decorations.
+Life is fantastic when we have a festively decorated table at a discount.

-Don’t forget that Memorial Day is in late May each year and tends to be the holiday to set the stage for outdoor activities all summer.
-I’ll never forget the Memorial Day holiday Mark and I left home for a week and traveled to Durango, CO.
-We saw so many different and new things, but the highlight was the train trip up the canyon to Silverton, CO.
+Don’t forget that Memorial Day is in late May each year and tends to be the holiday that sets the stage for outdoor activities all summer.
+I’ll never forget the Memorial Day holiday when Mark and I traveled to Durango, CO.
+We saw many different and new things, but the highlight was the train trip up the canyon to Silverton, CO.

 Just think about beach parties, pool parties, lake parties, and backyard get-togethers.
 You can have plates, trays, cups, and candles in just the right colors priced below retail.